Small cancellation labellings of some infinite graphs and applications

-For this subsection we fix $n$ --- we will work only with $\tn$.
-First we show that if two distinct relatively long paths in $\tn$ have the same labeling then a path with a specific labeling appears; see Lemma~\ref{l:mLLL}.
-Then we use this observation to find a required labeling $(\tn,\bar l_n)$, by an application of the Lov\' asz Local Lemma, similarly as in the proof of Lemma~\ref{l:scLLL}.
-A shorter (but non-elementary) construction of the required labeling $(\tn,\bar l_n)$ is also presented in Subsection~\ref{s:discus}, where we use properties of Gromov's labeling.
+For this subsection we fix $n$ -- we will work only with $\tn$.
+Again, unless stated otherwise, we always assume that paths are without backtracking, in particular all paths shorter than the girth are simple.
+First we show that if two distinct relatively long paths in $\tn$ have the same labelling then a path with a specific labelling appears; see Lemma~\ref{l:mLLL}.
+Then we use this observation to find a required labelling $(\tn,l'_n)$, by an application of the Lov\' asz Local Lemma, similarly as in the proof of Lemma~\ref{l:scLLL}.